-Business Intelligence tools often source the data from data warehouses.
+As a top Business Intelligence Company with Power BI Experts in Bangalore, we understand that Business Intelligence tools often source the data from data warehouses.
 The reason is straight forward: a data warehouse already has data from various production systems within an enterprise; the data is cleansed, consolidated, confirmed and stored in one location.
-Because of this BI tools are able to concentrate on analyzing the data.
+As Power BI Consultants, we use these BI tools are able to concentrate on analyzing the data.

 Data visualization is the graphical and visual representation of data.
 Different visual elements like charts, graphs and maps, provide an accessible way to see and understand trends, outliers and patterns in data.
 Data visualizations turn datasets into visuals that are much easier for the human brain to understand and process.
 In order to craft good data visualization, start with clean data that is well sourced and complete.
 Once your data is ready to visualize, pick the right chart then design and customize your visualization.

 Data mining is a computer supported method to reveal previously unknown or unnoticed relations among data entities.
 Data mining techniques are used in a myriad of ways: shopping basket analysis, measurement of products consumers buy together in order to promote other products; in the banking sector, client risk assessment is used to evaluate whether the client is likely to pay back the loan based on historical data; in the insurance sector, fraud detection based on behavioral and historical data; in medicine and health, analysis of complications and/or common diseases may help to reduce the risk of cross infections.